 Shipping in cont.
 US is \$10.00.
-UPS Blue is \$22.00.
+UPS Blue is \$22.00. www.Commodore.ca May Not Reprint Without Remission

 Letter Perfect

 Now!
 Full Feature, 20 CPS, Letter Quality Printer only \$279.95

 For those who need a Daisy Wheel Printer, our Daisy 1120 has it all.
 To start with, it has a front control panel with indicators for Pitch Selection which allows for 10, 12 or 15 pitch or Proportional Space printwheels.
 There is a Select (Online) button with indicator and a Line Feed button.
 You can also set Top-of-Form or Form Feed with the touch of a button.
 Other indicators include Power and Alarm.
 The built in 2K buffer allows a page or two of concurrent printing and use of your computer for the next job.
 To really take advantage of your printer's optional features, the automatic